MystenLabs/sui/doc/src/index.md

 Welcome to the documentation for the Sui platform.
 Since Sui is built upon the core [Move](https://github.com/MystenLabs/awesome-move) programming language, you should familiarize yourself with it and use this content to apply the differences.
 For a summary of these differences, see [Why Sui?](learn/sui-move-diffs.md)

+For a deep dive into Sui technology, see the [Sui Smart Contracts Platform](paper/sui.pdf) white paper.

 ## Kickstart development

 ### Move quick start